rbasilegiannini/RecSys-Project-2023/README.md

 X. He, L. Liao, H. Zhang, L. Nie, X. Hu and T.-S. Chua, "Neural Collaborative Filtering," in WWW '17: Proceedings of the 26th International Conference on World Wide Web, 2017.

 C. C. Aggarwal, in Recommender Systems: The Textbook, Springer, 2016.

+F. M. Harper and J. A. Konstan, "The MovieLens Datasets: History and Context.," in ACM Transactions on Interactive Intelligent Systems (TiiS), 2015.